 Although basic awareness was already high in office energy savings, the GCP took more office equipment off standby (e.g., computers are shut down or hibernated), used less lighting and purchased furniture with a low impact lifecycle.
-The GCP office in Japan is situated in the National Institute for Environmental Studies (NIES), which has made a co-ordinated effort to reduce energy usage through efficiencies and usage changes.
-In the most recent figures available, NIES energy GCP Report No. 6: Carbon Reductions and Offsets 23 use for 2005 showed a 15 per cent real reduction against the base year of 2001 even though there was an increase in floor space across the institution.
+The GCP office in Japan is situated in the National Institute for Environmental Studies (NIES), which has made a co-ordinated effort to reduce energy use through efficiencies and usage changes.
+In the most recent figures available, NIES energy use for 2005 showed a 15 per cent real reduction against the base year of 2001 even though there was an increase in floor space across the institution.
 This reduction applied directly to the offices occupied by the GCP.

-CSIRO Marine and Atmospheric Research, where the GCP office is hosted in Canberra, has initiated a sustainability program that includes an energy audit to reduce the carbon footprint of the division and the leasing of more fuel efficient cars.
+CSIRO Marine and Atmospheric Research, were the GCP office is hosted in Canberra, has initiated a sustainability program that includes an energy audit to reduce the carbon footprint of the division and the leasing of hybrid cars.